EnablerRx/CASF/README.md

 3) We re-evaluate 137 real NLG evaluation setups on 44 human evaluation metrics across 16 datasets and 5 NLG tasks.
 Experiment results demonstrate the proposed method ranks first or ranks second on 90.91% of the human metrics and receives 93.18% top-ranked system recognition accuracy.
 To ease the adoption of reliable sampling, we release a constrained active sampling tool.
 We strongly recommend using Constrained Active Sampling to sample test instances for human evaluation.

 ## Direct Use
-Run CASF_tool.py to select a sample subset for human evaluation.
+Run `CASF_tool.py` to select a sample subset for human evaluation.

 ## Reproduce
-Run CASF.py to reproduce the result in our paper.
+Run `CASF.py` to reproduce the result in our paper.

 # Citation
 Please cite our work if you find it useful.
-> To be release
+> To be released